RichardHerz/SimzLab/README.md

 # SimzLab
 The desktop app SimzLab is a collection of interactive simulations for active learning.
-Simulations include water purification systems, process control examples, and a heat exchanger.
+Simulations include water purification systems in PureWaterLab, process control examples, and a heat exchanger.

 This project was built with the open-source, Community Edition of LiveCode.
 Get it at www.LiveCode.org.